Kaltsoon/nosql/material/4-mongo-python.md

 TODO
 The exercise files can be either PDF or Markdown files.
 The exercises and the project are submitted to [this]() Moodle submission.
 Once you have done the submission, your work will be reviewed as soon as possible.
 If it takes more than two weeks for you submission to be reviewed, contact the teacher.
 After the review, if there are no problems with your work, you'll get the credits.
 Otherwise, you'll be asked to make changes and re-submit your work.

+> [!IMPORTANT]
+> Exercise 👨‍💻: Submit your work to Moodle by following the instructions above.